 I prefer the term movement over exercise.
 Exercise seems to have the connotation of being more of a punishment rather than for joy.
 Using exercise to change your body is punishing your body.
 Using exercise to allow yourself to eat isn’t listening to your body.
 So often, clients tell me..
 I’m not motivated to exercise.
 I ask them to reflect on movement you truly enjoy.
 It usually gives answers to what movement that they can do.
 When we look forward to things, we need very little motivation.

 One of the biggest misconceptions is that if you start listening to your body and eating what you body is wanting and craving, it will affect your health.
 However, quite the contrary happens.
 The mind games we play around eating negatively effect our bodies much more than eating the food we are wanting and moving on.
 You might notice that when you start eating intuitively your body might want to make up for lost time and eat foods you haven’t given yourself permission to eat in a long time.
 However, you will also notice when your body craves foods that are classically deemed as more nutritious.

 Learning to be an intuitive eater again is different.
 It will challenge your thoughts around food.
 You will challenge your thoughts about your body.
 However, in the end you will find food freedom.

-If you would like to explore learning to be an intuitive eater, join my Intuitive Eating Mastermind.
+If you would like to explore learning to be an intuitive eater, join my Breaking the Cycle: Healing Your Relationship with Food and Body.
 Together we will explore the principles of Intuitive Eating which in turn will help you to raise your children to be intuitive eaters also!